-25 Margaret Canovan (1996), Nationhood and Political Theory, Cheltenham UK, Edward Elgar.
-See also justify treating as an integral part of the nation, national minorities like the Russians in the Baltic States, the Hungarians in Slovaquia or the Arabs in Israel.
-But I can also add that, with such a concept, we can make sense of the existence of a single nation for the whole of Ireland, with one important national minority of British Protestants (whether or not the unification of Ireland is an available option for the moment).
-I can also explain why it would have been correct to treat Bosnia as containing a single Bosnian people, understood in terms of a political community between a Bosnian majority of Muslim faith, together with national minorities like the Bosnian Serbs and the Bosnian Croats.
-The fact that the territorial integrity of Bosnia was not preserved by the Dayton Treaty is not an argument against my view of the nation as involving a national majority, national minorities or immigrant communities.
-The Bosnian tragedy, if anything, gives us a further reason for recognizing the moral fruitfulness of the sociopolitical conception.
+7. I believe that the sociopolitical definition has important implications for many countries.
+I previously mentioned that the definition could account for the multi-national character of Belgium, Spain, Canada, and the United Kingdom.
+I also suggested that it could justify treating as an integral part of the nation, national minorities such as the Russians in the Baltic States, the Hungarians in Slovakia, or the Arabs in Israel.
+I can also add that, with such a concept, one can make sense of the existence of a single nation for the whole of Ireland, with one important national minority of British Protestants (whether or not the unification of Ireland is an available option for the present).
+It can also explain why it would be correct to treat Bosnia as containing a single Bosnian people, understood in terms of a political community between a Bosnian majority of Muslim faith, together with national minorities such as the Bosnian Serbs and the Bosnian Croats.
+The fact that the territorial integrity of Bosnia was almost not preserved by the Dayton Treaty is not an argument against my view of the nation as involving a national majority, national minorities, or immigrant communities.
+If anything, the Bosnian tragedy gives us a further reason for recognizing the moral fruitfulness of the sociopolitical conception.

-The definition has also important consequences for the Canadian case.
-Whether Quebec becomes sovereign or not, it is itself already a polyethnic, pluricultural and multinational federated state.
-And if Quebec were to separate, Canada and Quebec would still remain polyethnic, pluricultural and multinational.
+The sociopolitical definition also has important applications to the Canadian case.
+Whether Quebec becomes sovereign or not, it is itself already a polyethnic, pluricultural, and multi-national federated state.
+And if Quebec were to separate, Canada and Quebec would still remain polyethnic, pluricultural and multi-national.
 What is essential is that all of these states be able to acknowledge their deep diversity.
-My concept is a contribution which is meant to deepen our understanding of this kind of diversity.
+My concept is intended as a contribution which is meant to deepen our understanding of this kind of diversity.

-8.- Finally, my definition coincides with a very intuitive concept of the nation.
-If we take into consideration the case of Quebec, my concept can articulate the intuition of those who are inclined to think that the anglophones in Quebec and individuals of different origins are all members of the Quebec nation, while the aboriginal population constitute eleven distinct nations.
+8. Finally, the sociopolitical definition coincides with an intuitive concept of the nation.
+Considering the case of Quebec, those citizens who are part of the Quebec political community are all members of the Quebec nation, while the aboriginal population constitute eleven distinct nations on the same territory.
 My definition also conforms with formulations that have now become customary within the Quebec community.
-I am thinking about expressions like the 'national assembly', the 'national library' or the 'national holiday' that are now part of our vocabulary.
-Of course, these expressions reveal the existence of a certain national consciousness, but they also reveal the existence of an inclusive account of the nation.
-These expressions serve to describe institutions enjoyed by all Quebecers, and not only by a subgroup within the political community.
-At the same time, Quebecers are perfectly aware about the needs of the francophone majority and the rights of its anglophone national minority.
-They believe that there would not be a Quebec nation if it were not for the existence of a majority of French Quebecers, but they are also aware that they must promote and protect the acquired rights of English Quebecers.
-All of this confirms that the definition satisfies the material constraint of capturing a concept intuitively accepted by a majority of the population within a particular community.
+I think of such expressions as the 'national assembly', the 'national library' or the 'national holiday' that are now part of our vocabulary, in either French or English.
+These expressions reveal the existence of a certain national consciousness, but they also reveal the existence of an inclusive account of the nation.
+These expressions describe institutions enjoyed by all the people of Quebec, and not only by a sub-group within the political community.
+At the same time, Quebecers are perfectly aware of the needs of the francophone majority and the rights of its anglophone national minority.
+They believe that there would not be a Quebec nation if it were not for the existence of a majority of French Quebecers, but they are also aware that they must protect the acquired rights of English Quebecers.
+All of this confirms that the definition satisfies the material constraint of capturing a concept intuitively accepted by a critical mass of the population within the community.

-8.- Conclusion
+8. Conclusion